dannybackx/serre/mega-esp/README.md

 proposed addition (to esp-link), DST is automatically handled.
 If you use a real RTC then you need to put the clock in local time, and handle DST yourself.

+Internet queries for sunrise/sunset times are performed daily, so the door operates based on that as well as sunlight.
+The queries require another patch for esp-link to allow for REST queries with long results.

 I don't use the Arduino IDE, I've supplied a Makefile.
 Using the sources with the Arduino IDE should be possible too, it's been tested several times during the development.